-- The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam; - In the case of an approved application for deferred final exam, the student's Faculty will inform the Department responsible for the course of the approved deferred exam.
-The Department will then notify the instructor; - d.
+- Faculties may request other adequate documentation such as a form from the student's Faculty or a statutory declaration. - In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence. - c.
+A deferred exam will not be approved if a student - has not been in regular attendance where attendance and/or participation are required, and/or, - excluding the final exam, has completed less than half of the assigned work. - d.
+Students with two or more deferred exams outstanding from a previous term may be required to reduce the number of courses in which they are registered. - The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam; - f.
+In the case of an approved application for deferred final exam, the student's Faculty will inform the Department responsible for the course of the approved deferred exam.
+The Department will then notify the instructor; - g.
 Payment of the required fee will normally be made at the time of approval of the application for deferral but must be made no later than two weeks after approval.
-Refer to §22.2.8 for details on where to pay fees and to §22.2.12 for fees for special services. - (3) Fall/Winter Deferred Final Exams: Within the timelines described below, the time and place of the deferred final exam will be determined by the instructor.
+Refer to §22.2.8 for details on where to pay fees and to §22.2.12 for fees for special services. - Fall/Winter Deferred Final Exams: Within the timelines described below, the time and place of the deferred final exam will be determined by the instructor.
 Instructors are encouraged to include the date, time and place of a deferred exam in the course outline should one be required. - Fall Term Deferred Final Exams: Fall Term deferred final exams must be held by the end of Reading Week in accordance with the following provisions: - If the date and time of the deferred exam are included in the course outline given to students, the exam may be scheduled at any time prior to the end of Reading Week. - Otherwise, mutually agreeable arrangements must be made with all students eligible for the deferred exam if it is to be held prior to January 19. - 3) In the absence of either of the above two arrangements the instructor will submit the time and place of the exam to the department office as early as possible and no later than January 12.
 It is important that students come to the department to obtain this information on January 15 or as soon as possible thereafter.
 The exam must be scheduled between January 19 and the end of Reading Week. - b.
 Winter Term and Fall/Winter Deferred Final Exams: Winter Term and Fall/Winter deferred final exams must be held by June 30 in accordance with the following provisions: - If the date and time of the deferred exam are included in the course outline given to students, the exam may be scheduled at any time prior to June 29. - Otherwise, mutually agreeable arrangements must be made with all students eligible for deferred exam if it is to be held prior to May 18. - 3) In the absence of either of the above two arrangements, the instructor will submit the time and place of the exam to the department office as early as possible and no later than May 8 (exception: students in the MD program should consult the undergraduate office for information on deadlines).
-It is important that students come to the department to obtain this information May

-15 or as soon as possible thereafter.
+It is important that students come to the department to obtain this information May 15 or as soon as possible thereafter.
 The exam must be scheduled between May 20 and June 30.